 Team performance: To share or not to share

 Laughter can be fun – up to a point.
 Moreover, laughter can be positive in a working context – up to a point.
-Building on previous research, Prof. Doucet points out that while laughter helps create a supportive and inclusive atmosphere in teams, there are times when it may draw attention away from task-related information and steer the serious away towards the silly and irrelevant.
+Building on previous research, Prof. Doucet points out that while laughter helps create a supportive and inclusive atmosphere in teams, there are times when it may draw attention away from task-related information and performance and steer the serious away towards the silly and irrelevant.

 Putting this to the test on a selection of flight crews in a North American university flight training centre, she and her colleagues investigated the question from the perspective of different laughing patterns – shared laughter when team members frequently laugh together, and unshared laughter – when laughter comes primarily from only one team member.
 For Prof. Doucet and her colleagues, different patterns of laughter serve different purposes with consequently different effects on team communication and effectiveness.
 A twist in the tale – they also chose to investigate whether having an agreeable person on the team hinders or enhances laugher and hence, team communication and effectiveness.

 They found that when laughter was unshared in a crew – with principally one crew member (either the pilot or the co-pilot) doing all the laughing – it caused a significant and positive boost in open communication between the pilot and co-pilot and hence, crew effectiveness.
 On the other hand, when laughter was shared – both pilot and copilot expressing laughter – there was a negative relationship between how much the crew laughed and their openness and effectiveness.
 In a nutshell, while shared laughter can be good for the overall feel-good factor, it tends to deviate team members’ minds from the job and make them less effective.
 When there is a sole co-worker mainly doing all the laughing, it creates the necessary feel-good factor among the team while preserving the attention given to the job at hand.
 In this context, having a nice guy on the team may in fact get in the way of a team’s task focus.